 While the exact cause of Carpal Tunnel Syndrome has not been identified, there are certain risk factors which increase your chances of developing the condition, including:

 Symptoms of Carpal Tunnel Syndrome include impaired sensation, feelings of pins and needles, a progressive loss of strength and/or coordination in the thumb, difficulty performing fine movements of the first to third digits and the thumb, and, as the condition progresses, the muscles in the affected hand could begin wasting.

 Like many causes of pain, Carpal Tunnel Syndrome may be difficult to diagnose.
 A nerve conduction study can help confirm the diagnosis, while blood tests could be useful in ruling out other conditions with similar symptoms, such as rheumatoid arthritis.
 X-rays may be used to ensure there are no fractures, changes in the bones or other injuries, and, occasionally, an ultrasound may prove helpful in diagnosing Carpal Tunnel Syndrome.

 Treatment Options for Carpal Tunnel Syndrome

 Avoiding surgery for your Carpal Tunnel Syndrome is the goal at Seattle Pain.
 If your Carpal Tunnel Syndrome pain symptoms are mild to moderate, our Seattle Pain interventional pain management specialists will create a customized pain treatment plan using a combination of traditional medications and pain management techniques, as well as non-traditional methods, such as:

 Contact Our Seattle Interventional Pain Management Specialists

 We understand that carpal tunnel pain can be debilitating.
 At Seattle Pain, our primary goal is to relieve your pain and improve your quality of life.
 We believe in treating the whole patient – and not just the injury.
 You do not have to live in pain.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.